alphagov/government-service-design-manual/service-manual/assisted-digital/index.md

 <img src="/service-manual/assets/images/ad-image.jpg" alt="Diagram showing the digital and assisted digital routes to a digital service" />

-You can read more about assisted digital in the publication '[Government Approach to Assisted Digital](http://publications.cabinetoffice.gov.uk/digital/assisted/)’.
+You can read more about assisted digital in the publication '[Government Approach to Assisted Digital](/government/publications/government-approach-to-assisted-digital)'.

 ##The users who need assisted digital support

 Assisted digital support is for users who are not able to use digital services without help.
-18% of UK adults are offline and the GDS ‘Digital Landscape Research’ provides [a demographic breakdown](http://publications.cabinetoffice.gov.uk/digital/research/#fig-5) of who is online and who is offline.
+18% of UK adults are offline and the Government Digital Service's [Digital Landscape Research](/government/publications/digital-landscape-research) provides a demographic breakdown of who is online and who is offline.

 Every service will have a different proportion of users who aren’t online, so understanding your [users' needs](/service-manual/user-centred-design/user-needs.html) is vital for putting in place the appropriate support.